sumedha3111/Python-for-Beginners/README.md

 - Fork this repository
 - This repository is only for Python, try not to use predefined fuctions.
 - Try using comments where ever required
-- Create a Pull request
+- Create a Pull request.
-- Help me create a better README.md lol.

 ## Note